Augmented reality: Military

+In 2017, the U.S. Army was developing the Synthetic Training Environment (STE), a collection of technologies for training purposes that was expected to include mixed reality.
+As of 2018, STE was still in development without a projected completion date.
+Some recorded goals of STE included enhancing realism and increasing simulation training capabilities and STE availability to other systems.

+It was claimed that mixed-reality environments like STE could reduce training costs, such as reducing the amount of ammunition expended during training.
+In 2018, it was reported that STE would include representation of any part of the world's terrain for training purposes.
+STE would offer a variety of training opportunities for squad brigade and combat teams, including Stryker, armory, and infantry teams.

 Researchers at USAF Research Lab (Calhoun, Draper et al.) found an approximately two-fold increase in the speed at which UAV sensor operators found points of interest using this technology.
 This ability to maintain geographic awareness quantitatively enhances mission efficiency.
 The system is in use on the US Army RQ-7 Shadow and the MQ-1C Gray Eagle Unmanned Aerial Systems.

 In combat, AR can serve as a networked communication system that renders useful battlefield data onto a soldier's goggles in real time.
 From the soldier's viewpoint, people and various objects can be marked with special indicators to warn of potential dangers.
 Virtual maps and 360° view camera imaging can also be rendered to aid a soldier's navigation and battlefield perspective, and this can be transmitted to military leaders at a remote command center.
 The combination of 360° view cameras visualization and AR can be used on board combat vehicles and tanks as circular review system.

 AR can be an effective tool for virtually mapping out the 3D topologies of munition storages in the terrain, with the choice of the munitions combination in stacks and distances between them with a visualization of risk areas.
 The scope of AR applications also includes visualization of data from embedded munitions monitoring sensors.